taye-beckford/wav-parser/README.md

 Then add a .wav file to the same directory or use the sample.wav provided.

-Finally run `make` which will run the code and output to the console.
+Lastly compile and run the code using:

+`make`

+`./parse sample.wav`

+You can change sample.wav to whatever .wav file you add to the directory.

-You can specify the number of raw bytes you want to see by modifying the `NUMRAWBYTES` variable.
+Additionally can specify the number of raw bytes you want to see by modifying the `NUMRAWBYTES` variable.